apache/cordova-js/README.md

 - Storage shim on Android needs to change its win/fail callbacks to `require('cordova/plugin/android/storage').failQuery / completeQuery` (away from droiddb.fail / completeQuery)
-- Make sure all of the service + action parameters in each `exec` call is consistent across all platforms.
-Specifically, iOS needs to update to the Android and BlackBerry plugin labels.
 - Normalize `Entry.toURL` return values. iOS returns `"file://localhost" +
   fullPath`, Android returns `"file://" + fullPath`, BlackBerry returns just `fullPath`
 - APIs that are not cross-platform - what